-The 'adapter' mentioned in this User Guide stands for TL-WN881ND 300Mbps Wireless N PCI Express Adapter without any explanations.
+The 'adapter' mentioned in this User Guide stands for TL-WDN3200 N600 Wireless Dual Band USB Adapter without any explanations.

-Chapter 1 Introduction
+Chapter 1 Product Overview

-Product Overview 1.1
+1.1 Introduction

-The adapter is an 802.11n client device designed to deliver a high-speed and unrivaled wireless performance for your desktop.
-With a faster wireless connection, you can get a better Internet experience, such as downloading, gaming, video streaming.
+The adapter is a 802.11n client device designed to deliver a high-speed and unrivaled wireless performance for your desktop.
+It has better speed and range with less interference compared to other wireless-N adapters, thus you can get a better Internet experience, such as downloading, online gaming, Internet phone calls and video streaming.

-With the 802.11n technology, higher throughput improvements using MIMO (multiple input, multiple output antennas), the TL-WN881ND's auto-sensing capability allows high packet transfer rate of up to 300Mbps for maximum throughput.
+With the 802.11n technology, higher throughput improvements using 2T2R, the TL-WDN3200's auto-sensing capability allows high packet transfer rate of up to 300Mbps for maximum throughput.
 It has good capability on anti-jamming, and it can also interoperate with other wireless (802.11b) products.
 The adapter supports WEP, WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.